sblanco-incomm/https---github.com-incomm-iac-internet_filters/README.md

 ## List of bash files.

 filter_eqx_at1.sh - Add the 66 filters to both Internet Core switches in AT1 on the connections to Equinix.

 un-filter_eqx_at1.sh - Remove the 66 filters to both Internet Core switches in AT1 on the connections to Equinix.

 filter_vz_at1.sh - Add the 66 filters Internet Core switch 1  in AT1 on the connections to Verizon.

 un-filter_vz_at1.sh - Remove the 66 filters Internet Core switch 1  in AT1 on the connections to Verizon.

 filter_eqx_dc12.sh - Add the 66 filters to both Internet Core switches in DC12 on the connections to Equinix.

 un-filter_eqx_dc12.sh - Remove the 66 filters to both Internet Core switches in DC12 on the connections to Equinix.

 filter_vz_dc12.sh - Add the 66 filters Internet Core switch 1  in DC12 on the connections to Verizon.

 un-filter_vz_at1.sh - Remove the 66 filters Internet Core switch 1  in DC12 on the connections to Verizon.

+filter_h5_den.sh - Add the 66 filters Internet Core switches in Denver on the connections to H5.

+un-filter_h5_den.sh - Remove the 66 filters Internet Core switches in Denver on the connections to H5.

+filter_l3_den.sh - Add the 66 filters Internet Core switches in Denver on the connections to Level 3.

+un-filter_l3_den.sh - Remove the 66 filters Internet Core switches in Denver on the connections to Level 3.

+filter_l3_atl.sh - Add the 66 filters Internet Core switches in 250 on the connections to Level 3.

+un-filter_l3_atl.sh - Remove the 66 filters Internet Core switches in 250 on the connections to Level 3.

+filter_vz_atl.sh - Add the 66 filters Internet Core switches in 250 on the connections to Verizon.

+un-filter_vz_atl.sh - Remove the 66 filters Internet Core switches in 250 on the connections to Verizon.

+filter_L3_qts.sh - Add the 66 filters Internet Core switches in QTS on the connections to Level 3.

+un-filter_L3_qts.sh - Remove the 66 filters Internet Core switches in QTS on the connections to Level 3.

+filter_ntt_qts.sh - Add the 66 filters Internet Core switches in QTS on the connections to NTT.

+un-filter_ntt_qts.sh - Remove the 66 filters Internet Core switches in QTS on the connections to NTT.

 All files generate outputs on the folder results.